-Enter 'maltainfoguide' in the coupon box to get a 5% discount
+Enter 'maltainfoguide' in coupon box to get 5% discount.

 Mdina is Malta's silent city, the medieval old capital of the islands of Malta, surrounded with high limestone bastions.
 It is on top of a ridge with magnificent views of most across the island and sea views for defensive reasons.